5 Best Beginner Drone with Camera

 3. DJI Mini SE

-The DJI Mini SE is DJI’s cheapest foldable camera drone, and it’s a good pick if you’re a beginner and you reside in one of the countries where it’s sold.
+The DJI Mini SE is DJI’s cheapest foldable camera drone, and it’s a good pick if you’re a beginner and reside in one of the countries where it’s sold.

 DJI has taken the internal components from the 2019 Mavic Mini, put it in a new body, and slashed the price.
 The Mini SE is an incredible drone for the price, but it lacks the range and quality of its bigger brother, the Mini 2.